Scientist For A Day

 - Access to the exhibition may be restricted during DIY Lab classes and/or other special events.

-- Under certain circumstances, our DIY Lab facilitator(s) may be called away on short notice, at which times, the DIY Lab session will be suspended.
+- Under certain circumstances, our DIY Lab facilitator(s) may be called away on short notice.
+At such times, the DIY Lab session will be suspended.